top of page

 Ariana Strings quartet at a Wadsworth Mansion wedding ceremony.
 Credit: Alicia Ann Photography.

-One of the biggest questions I get asked is, "Which group should I choose: the string quartet or trio?"
-The short answer is: Both groups are wonderful!
-Since you need can only pick one, let me help!
+One of the biggest questions engaged couples ask when planning their wedding music is, "Which group should I choose: the string quartet or string trio?"

 First, let's take a closer look at each group: